Zerocrossing/DRD4-7R/README.md

  * To reproduce the results shown in the report, please run the notebook file `Report Viz.ipynb` found in the main directory.
  * To view the animation, run the `travelling_salesman.py` module, setting `ANIMATION = True`
  * To view the debug information in the `travelling_saleslan.py` module, set `DEBUG = True`

+ ## More Information:
+ - More information can be found [here](https://github.com/Zerocrossing/DRD4-7R/blob/master/3201_Explorer_Gene.pdf)